marcopolo4k/vim-gbufs/README.md

 See additional installation instructions †‡

 ### † Alternative 1:
-  1. Highlight some text (`ctrl-v` then move cursor around everything to search for)
+  1. Highlight some text (`v`, then move cursor around everything to search for)
   1. `*`
   1. `<leader>gbufs`